Rhadi Ferguson

-Rhadi Bullard Ferguson (born April 3, 1975) is an American mixed martial arts trainer, strength and conditioning coach, motivational speaker, and black belt in judo and Brazilian jiu-jitsu.
+Rhadi Bullard Ferguson (born April 3, 1975) is an American former mixed martial artist and trainer, strength and conditioning coach, motivational speaker, and black belt in judo and Brazilian jiu-jitsu.

 Biography

-Ferguson grew up in Miami, Florida in the United States where he began training in judo at the age of 3 under the tutelage of 7th degree red and white belt Jack Williams, until the age of 4.
+Ferguson grew up in Miami, Florida in the United States where he began training in judo at the age of 6 under the tutelage of 7th degree red and white belt Jack Williams, until the age of 12.
 Ferguson had to quit judo for several years after his family had left Miami and moved to Rockville, Maryland and would not begin training again until after he finished college at age 22.

-Ferguson is a seventeen time national champion in judo.
+Ferguson is a 4 time national champion in judo.
 At the age of 29, Ferguson competed in judo at the 2004 Summer Olympics in Athens, Greece in the men's half-heavyweight division.
 He was previously an alternate in the 2000 Summer Olympics in Sydney, Australia.

+Ferguson served as the Head Coach for the Bahamas Judo Federation from 2009 to 2011.
+During that time he served as the Head Coach at the 2009 World Judo Championships and the 2009 Cadet World Judo Championships.
+He then served in the position of Technical Advisor and served on the staff as an Assistant Coach in the 2018 World Judo Championships which was held in Nassau, Bahamas.

+Ferguson was also the Assistant Coach for Team USA at the 2009 Grappling World Championships where Team USA Won the Gold in the team competition for men and women in Gi and No Gi.

-In addition to judo, Ferguson also holds a black belt in Brazilian jiu-jitsu, and has competed in numerous jiu-jitsu and submission grappling tournaments.
-Ferguson was a member of American Top Team and received his Black Belt from Ricardo Liborio.
-During his competitive career, Ferguson who stands 5 ft 8 in and weighed 260 lb. had a reported 9% body fat.
+In addition to Judo, Ferguson also holds a 5th degree black belt in Brazilian jiu-jitsu, and has competed in numerous jiu-jitsu and submission grappling tournaments.
+Ferguson was a member of American Top Team and received his Black Belt from Ricardo Liborio in 2006.
+During his competitive career, Ferguson who stands 5 ft 8 in and weighed 225 lb. had a reported 6% body fat.